Diffractive lensless imaging with optimized Voronoi-Fresnel phase: Methods

-To take the spectral variations into account, we apply the convolution between spectral images and spectral PSFs before integrating them over the spectral range for each color channel.
-It is more accurate than using a color ground-truth image and a color PSF directly.
-The ground-truth color image is then defined by assuming the PSF is an ideal Dirac delta function in all color channels.
-See \change{Methods} for detailed descriptions.

-The image reconstruction process is to solve an image deconvolution problem with a Total Variation (TV) regularization.
-The TV regularizer encourages the sparsity of edges in natural images, which has proven effective in many image reconstruction tasks~\cite{antipa2018diffusercam,boominathan2016lensless}, i.e.,
+There are various methods to solve the image based on the above image formation model.
+A straightforward way is to solve an inverse problem with effective image priors in an optimization framework.
+Recent data-driven image reconstruction methods make use of end-to-end deep neural networks to inference the required image.
+They usually require a large dataset captured with specific designs, such as diffuserCam~\cite{monakhova2019learned,bae2020lensless}, or PhlatCam\cite{khan2020flatnet}, and cannot be generalized from hardware to hardware.
+In this paper, we focus on the advantages of the optical optimization, so we adopt the image deconvolution method with a Total Variation (TV) regularization to demonstrate and compare the optical advantages agianst prior works.
+The TV regularizer encourages the sparsity of edges in natural images, which has proved to be effective in lensless image reconstruction~\cite{antipa2018diffusercam,boominathan2016lensless}.
+Specifically, we solve

-where $\left\Vert \cdot \right\Vert_2$ and $\left\Vert \cdot \right\Vert_1$ are the $\ell_2$-norm and $\ell_1$-norm respectively. $\Mat{D}$ is the the finite difference operator, and $\mu$ is a penalization weight.
-TV regularized image deconvolution is convex but not differentiable.
+where $\left\Vert \cdot \right\Vert_2$ and $\left\Vert \cdot \right\Vert_1$ are the $\ell_2$-norm and $\ell_1$-norm respectively. $\Mat{D}$ is the finite difference operator, and $\mu$ is a penalization weight.
 An effective way to solve this problem is to employ the Alternating Direction Method of Multipliers (ADMM)~\cite{boyd2011distributed}.
-Detailed algorithm implementation, simulation results, and comparison with existing methods are provided in \change{Supplementary Note 4}.
+The detailed implementation is presented in \tocheck{Supplemental Document 1}.